platformsh/platformsh-docs/docs/src/guides/drupal9/deploy/customize.md

     Add some helpful dependencies, and modify your Drdupal site to read from a Platform.sh environment.
 ---

-Now that Platform.sh is ready for your Drupal site, it's time to make your Drupal site ready for Platform.sh.
+Now that your code contains all of the configuration to deploy on Platform.sh, it's time to make your Drupal site itself ready to run on a Platform.sh environment.
 There are a number of additional steps that are either required or recommended, depending on how well you want to optimize your site.

 ## Install the Config Reader